Important Travel Document Information – Please Read

 If you are in the following categories, you may apply for a UK Standard Visitor Visa:

-- Traveling to the UK for a holiday or to visit family or friends.
+- Traveling to the UK for a holiday.

-- Volunteering for up to 30 days with a recognised charity.
+- Volunteering for up to 30 days with a charity.

-- Passing through the UK on your way to another nation
+- Passing through the UK to another country.

-The UK Standard Visitor Visa is for travllers who wish to visit the UK.
-This Visa grants you stay for brief length of time.
-This visa is valid for up to six months.
-Which provides enough time to explore the UKs culture and heritage.
-Conduct business and academic affairs, or get private medical care.
+The UK Standard Visitor Visa grants you to visit the United Kingdom for a brief length of time.
+This visa is valid from 6 months to 5 years depending on the duration you pay for.
+You can choose your desired duration which provides enough time to explore the UKs culture and heritage, conduct business and academic affairs, or get private medical care.

 You can apply for visa a number of reasons, including: